Jay Leno: Timeslot conflict and return to The Tonight Show

 In their new roles, neither O'Brien nor Leno succeeded in delivering the viewing audiences the network anticipated.
 On January 7, 2010, multiple media outlets reported that beginning March 1, 2010, Leno would move from his 10 p.m. weeknight time slot to 11:35 p.m., due to a combination of pressure from local affiliates, whose newscasts were suffering, and both Leno's and O'Brien's poor ratings.
 Leno's show would be shortened from an hour to 30 minutes.
 All NBC late night programming would also be preempted by the 2010 Winter Olympics between February 15 and 26, moving The Tonight Show to 12:05 a.m., the first post-midnight timeslot in its history.
 O'Brien's contract stipulated that NBC could move the show ahead to 12:05 a.m. without penalty (a clause included primarily to accommodate sports preemptions).

-On January 10, NBC confirmed that they would move Leno out of primetime as of February 12 and move him to late-night as soon as possible.
-TMZ reported that O'Brien was given no advance notice of this change, and that NBC offered him two choices: an hour-long 12:05a.m. time slot, or the option to leave the network.
+On January 10, NBC confirmed that it would move Leno out of primetime as of February 12 and move him to late-night as soon as possible.
+TMZ reported that O'Brien was given no advance notice of this change, and that NBC offered him two choices: an hour-long 12:05 a.m. time slot, or the option to leave the network.
 On January 12, O'Brien issued a press release that he would not continue with Tonight if it moved to a 12:05 a.m. time slot, saying, "I believe that delaying The Tonight Show into the next day to accommodate another comedy program will seriously damage what I consider to be the greatest franchise in the history of broadcasting.
 The Tonight Show at 12:05 simply isn't The Tonight Show."

-On January 21, it was announced that NBC had struck a deal with O'Brien: He would leave The Tonight Show, receive a $33 million payout, and his staff of almost 200 would receive $12 million in the departure.
+On January 21, it was announced that NBC had struck a deal with O'Brien: He would leave The Tonight Show, receive a $33-million payout, and his staff of almost 200 would receive $12 million in the departure.
 His final episode aired on Friday, January 22, 2010.
 Leno returned as host of The Tonight Show following the 2010 Winter Olympics on March 1, 2010.

 On July 1, 2010, Variety reported that total viewership for Leno's Tonight Show had dropped from 5 million to 4 million for the second quarter of 2010, compared to the same period in 2009.
-Although it represented the show's lowest second-quarter ratings since 1992, Tonight was still the most-watched late night program, ahead of ABC's Nightline (3.7 million) and Late Show with David Letterman (3.3 million).
+Although it represented the show's lowest second-quarter ratings since 1992, Tonight was still the most-watched late-night program, ahead of ABC's Nightline (3.7 million) and Late Show with David Letterman (3.3 million).